sosafacun/POOIFTS11-2/README.md

 - Read the data from the .csv file and turn it into a dictionary
 - Must use OOP and *at least* the following classes:
     - Client
-    - Appointment
+    - Schedule
     - Hairdresser or Appointment.
-This will manage all the main operations.
+This will manage all the main operations. -> I used services.
 - The system must have an interactive main menu with options like:
     - Register new client
     - Schedule new appointment